 Vincent J. Milano was initially appointed to the Board in July 2021.
-Mr. Milano currently serves as President and Chief Executive Officer of Idera Pharmaceuticals, Inc., where he has served since December 2014.
-He previously served in roles of increasing responsibility, including most recently as Chairman, President and Chief Executive Officer, at ViroPharma Incorporated, which successfully developed and launched Cinryze for the treatment of hereditary angioedema ("HAE") in the United States and Europe, prior to its acquisition by Shire Pharmaceuticals in January 2014.
+Mr. Milano most recently served as President and Chief Executive Officer of Idera Pharmaceuticals, Inc. ("Idera") (now Aceragen, Inc.), a position he held from December 2014 until his resignation in September 2022 following Idera's acquisition of Aceragen.
+Prior to joining Idera, Mr. Milano served in roles of increasing responsibility, including most recently as Chairman, President and Chief Executive Officer, at ViroPharma Incorporated, which successfully developed and launched Cinryze for the treatment of hereditary angioedema ("HAE") in the United States and Europe, prior to its acquisition by Shire Pharmaceuticals in January 2014.
 Prior to joining ViroPharma, Mr. Milano served as a senior manager at KPMG LLP, an independent registered public accounting firm.
-He currently serves on the boards of directors of Idera Pharmaceuticals, VenatoRx Pharmaceuticals, and Aclaris Therapeutics, and he is the Chairman of the board of Life Science Cares Philadelphia.
-He previously served on the boards of directors of Spark Therapeutics, Inc. and Vanda Pharmaceuticals Inc. Mr. Milano received his Bachelor of Science degree in accounting from Rider College.
+He currently serves as chair of the board of directors of Aceragen and as a member of the board of directors of Aclaris Therapeutics, and he is the chairman of the board of Life Science Cares Philadelphia.
+He previously served on the boards of directors of Spark Therapeutics, Inc. and Vanda Pharmaceuticals Inc. Mr. Milano received his B.S. degree in accounting from Rider College.
 His rare disease and HAE experience, together with his extensive experience in the pharmaceutical industry, including both as an executive and director, provide valuable knowledge and experience to the Board.

 A. Machelle Sanders was initially appointed to the Board in February 2022.
 She currently serves as the North Carolina Secretary of Commerce, a position she has held since February 2021.
-Prior to being appointed as

-North Carolina's Secretary of Commerce, Ms. Sanders served as Secretary of the North Carolina Department of Administration from January 2017 to February 2021.
-Ms. Sanders has over 30 years of pharmaceutical and biotechnology experience with increasing levels of quality assurance and manufacturing operations responsibilities with Biogen, Inc., Purdue Pharmaceuticals, and AkzoNobel.
+Prior to being appointed as North Carolina's Secretary of Commerce, Ms. Sanders served as Secretary of the North Carolina Department of Administration from January 2017 to February 2021.
+Ms. Sanders has over 30 years of pharmaceutical and biotechnology experience with increasing levels of quality assurance and manufacturing operations responsibilities with Biogen, Inc. ("Biogen"), Purdue Pharmaceuticals, and AkzoNobel.
 Most recently, she led product operations for Biogen's multiple sclerosis franchise as its Vice President of Multiple Sclerosis Franchise Product Operations, and prior to that, she was Vice President of Manufacturing and General Manager for Biogen's largest global manufacturing operation.
-Ms. Sanders currently serves on the boards of directors of Radius Health, Inc. and Novan, Inc. She received a B.S. in biochemistry from North Carolina State University and a master's degree in health administration from Pfeiffer University.
+Ms. Sanders currently serves on the board of directors of Novan, Inc. She previously served on the board of directors of Radius Health, Inc. until her recent resignation in August 2022 following its acquisition by a leading healthcare fund.
+She received a B.S. in biochemistry from North Carolina State University and a master's degree in health administration from Pfeiffer University.
 Ms. Sanders' extensive pharmaceutical and biotechnology experience provide valuable insight and expertise to the Board.